akrijc/global-logistics-empire--legal/terms-of-use.md

 ## 9. Governing Law

-These Terms are governed by the laws of **[YOUR COUNTRY]**, unless mandatory local consumer law provides otherwise.
+These Terms are governed by the laws of **Czech Republic**, unless mandatory local consumer law provides otherwise.

 ## 10. Changes to the Terms